-ISAs (UK & Ireland) reporting

-Under ISAs (UK & Ireland), we are required to report to you if, in our opinion:

-- information in the Annual Report is:

-materially inconsistent with the information in the audited Group financial statements; or apparently materially incorrect based on, or materially inconsistent with, our knowledge of the Group acquired in the course of performing our audit; or otherwise misleading.

-the statement given by the directors on page 130, in accordance with provision C.1.1 of the UK Corporate Governance Code (the 'Code'), that they consider the Annual Report taken as a whole to be fair, balanced and understandable and provides the information necessary for members to assess the Group's position and performance, business model and strategy is materially inconsistent with our knowledge of the Group acquired in the course of performing our audit. - the section of the Annual Report on page 88, as required by provision C.3.8 of the Code, describing the work of the Audit Committee does not appropriately address matters communicated by us to the Audit Committee.
+ISAs (UK & Ireland) reporting Under ISAs (UK & Ireland), we are required to report to you if, in our opinion: information in the Annual Report is: materially inconsistent with the information in the audited Group financial statements; or apparently materially incorrect based on, or materially inconsistent with, our knowledge of the Group acquired in the course of performing our audit; or otherwise misleading.
+We have no exceptions to report. the statement given by the directors on page 130, in accordance with provision C.1.1 of the UK Corporate Governance Code (the 'Code'), that they consider the Annual Report taken as a whole to be fair, balanced and understandable and provides the information necessary for members to assess the Group's position and performance, business model and strategy is materially inconsistent with our knowledge of the Group acquired in the course of performing our audit.
+We have no exceptions to report. the section of the Annual Report on page 88, as required by provision C.3.8 of the Code, describing the work of the Audit Committee does not appropriately address matters communicated by us to the Audit Committee.
 We have no exceptions to report.

-The directors' assessment of the prospects of the Group and of the principal risks that would threaten the solvency or liquidity of the Group the directors' confirmation in the Annual Report, in accordance with provision C.2.1 of the Code, that they have carried out a robust assessment of the principal risks facing the Group, including those that would threaten its business model, future performance, solvency or liquidity. the disclosures in the Annual Report that describe those risks and explain how they are being managed or mitigated. the directors' explanation in the Annual Report, in accordance with provision C.2.2 of the Code, as to how they have assessed the prospects of the Group, over what period they have done so and why they consider that period to be appropriate, and their statement as to whether they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, including any related disclosures drawing attention to any necessary qualifications or assumptions.
+The directors' assessment of the prospects of the Group and of the principal risks that would threaten the solvency or liquidity of the Group the directors' confirmation in the Annual Report, in accordance with provision C.2.1 of the Code, that they have carried out a robust assessment of the principal risks facing the Group, including those that would threaten its business model, future performance, solvency or liquidity.
+We have nothing material to add or to draw attention to. • the disclosures in the Annual Report that describe those risks and explain how they are being managed or mitigated.
+We have nothing material to add or to draw attention to. the directors' explanation in the Annual Report, in accordance with provision C.2.2 of the Code, as to how they have assessed the prospects of the Group, over what period they have done so and why they consider that period to be appropriate, and their statement as to whether they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, including any related disclosures drawing attention to any necessary qualifications or assumptions.
+We have nothing material to add or to draw attention to.